Banana Pi resources

 Step 2: Identify the target device

 Insert the microSD card into your workstation.
-Use lsblk (Linux), diskutil list (macOS), or check Device Manager (Windows) to confirm the device path.
+Use lsblk on Linux, diskutil list on macOS, or Device Manager on Windows to confirm the device path before you write anything.
 Example on Linux:

 lsblk